MeCRO-DEV/PSScanner/README.md

 ![psscanner](https://user-images.githubusercontent.com/57880343/115976871-26e85500-a527-11eb-82e4-b7d1b768056e.png)

 PSScanner is made for IT administrators to scan corporate network, showing IP address, hostname, current logon user and serial number for all connected computers.
+Initially it was made for comparing Powershell multi-threading performance, but it can be used as a great pen-testing tool whenever installing 3rd-party software is immpossible.
 It is a WPF application written in Powershell.

 Featuring ICMP/ARP scan and TCP port scan/sweep, PSScanner can scan the whole subnet in a fast speed.